Application Components

 When required, users may scroll to previous or subsequent months using the previous and next navigation chevrons at the top of the calendar widget.
 For singlets, this appears in line with the month heading.
 For diptychs and triptychs, the navigation chevrons are vertically centered on the left and right of the calendars.

 Dates that can be selected appear with a white (#FFFFFF) background.
-Dates that cannot be selected appear with a gray (#D8D8D8) background.
-Selected (or current) dates appear with a USPS® Digital Blue (#333366) background (with white text).
+Dates that cannot be selected appear with a Dark Background Gray (#D8D8D8) background.
+Selected (or current) dates appear with a USPS Digital Blue (#333366) background (with white text).

 Calendar Tooltip